gdbooks/LegacyOpenGL/Chapter7/Mip.md

 ## Lets see some code!

 You don't have to follow along with this code, BUT when you do make a 3D world you will need it.
 As such, while you don't HAVE to follow along, you most certainly CAN.
 You can mip-map any scene that uses textures.
-The best place to start would be to add mip-maps to the scene from the
+The best place to start would be to add mip-maps to the scene from the [Putting it all together](Ex1.md) section.